 5. Think about fonts

-Fonts also play a big part in creating the perfect Valentine’s Day design.
-We’ve sought out six fonts which we think are very well suited to a romantic theme.
+To help inspire you for your own designs, we’ve sought out six fonts which we think are very well suited to a romantic theme.
 These are all available for you to try out in the Mail Designer 365 app under the web fonts section.
 Try these font styles out for classical headlines or tempting call-to-actions:

 6. Advertise potential date ideas